keboola/website/_product/product.md

       business, including single click services  on/off modules you really need.
 Total control of performance, efficiency and spend.
     pictogram: "/uploads/whiteHole.svg"
-  content: Each company faces their own unique challenges, so why would you go with
+  content: Each company faces unique challenges, so why would you go with the traditional,
-    the traditional closed, black box system?
-Choose Keboola instead.
-Keboola was built to be universal, so instead of molding your needs to fit our system, our system adapts to fit your needs.
+    closed, black box system?
+Choose Keboola instead!
+Keboola was built to be universal so instead of molding your needs to fit our system, our system adapts to fit your needs.
 Keboola is the easy way to apply machine learning and AI to automate your tasks, organize your data, and improve your operational efficiency.
-Our system vast marketplace and network of data partners make all this, and more, possible.
+Our marketplace and network of data partners make all this, and more, possible.
 - template: article-list-img
   block: article-list-img
   headline: Keboola works with the world’s best!